Googles and Yahoos new email marketing standards center on domain-based...

 Authenticate your domain

-Don't let the term “domain authentication” intimidate you—it's a straightforward process that you can understand, regardless of your technical knowledge.
+Don't let the term “domain authentication” intimidate you.
+It’s really easy to understand, even if you're not tech-savvy.
 Your EMS likely provides helpful resources, such as articles or videos, to guide you through the process.
-If not, consider if they are appropriate for you and your specific needs.
+If not, think about whether they’re right for you.

-• The Sender Policy Framework (SPF) deters domain spoofing by confirming emails originate from authorized domains.
+• The Sender Policy Framework (SPF) stops email spoofing by verifying that emails come from approved sources.

 • DomainKeys Identified Mail (DKIM) adds a digital signature to each email to confirm its legitimacy and integrity throughout its journey.